 - Results from a Word function - for example, "today's date" automatically generated.

-- If you have set up Custom Fields in your Xero Practice Manager, you can include Merge Fields for these in Templates and Stationery.
+- If you have set up Custom Fields in your practice management software or in FYI, you can include Merge Fields for these in Templates and Stationery.

 When Merge Fields are added to the Word Template or Stationery, they are added in a specific format, for example, «ContactName» for the Contact Name, or «PostalAddress» for the address.